vesoft-inc/nebula-docs/docs-2.0/nebula-dashboard-ent/4.cluster-operator/cluster-information/cluster-diagnosis.md

 2. Confirm the configuration of the **Formula Config**.
 Users can adjust the formula by themselves.

-  The formula for the weight function is `weight(value>conditionValue , weightValue)`, where the blue font supports modification.
-The formula for calculating the value of the function is `(value - conditionValue * timeRange)/((maxValue - conditionValue) * timeRange) * weightValue`.
+  The weight function in the formula is `weight(value>conditionValue , weightValue)`, where the numbers in the blue font support modification.
+The method for calculating the value of the function is `(value - conditionValue * timeRange)/((maxValue - conditionValue) * timeRange) * weightValue`.

   - value: Current metric value.
   - conditionValue: The lowest value that matches the condition.